 - Establish the significance of your work: Why was there a need to conduct the study?

 - Introduce the reader to the pertinent literature.
 Do not give a full history of the topic.
 Only quote previous work having a direct bearing on the present problem.
+(State of the art, relevant research to justify the novelty of the manuscript.)

 - Clearly state your hypothesis, the variables investigated, and concisely summarize the methods used.